Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

 2.Enclose any phrases in quotation marks (otherwise, each word will be searched separately). stanford "psychology department" social

-3.Capitalize any proper names.
+3.Capitalize any proper nouns.
 Stanford "psychology department" social

-5.Use a minus sign (-) to eliminate any undesired terms from the search. +Stanford +"psychology department" +social -prison
+5.Use a minus sign (-) to eliminate any undesired terms from the search.
+Stanford AND "psychology department" AND social -prison

-6.Click the upper "Quick Search" button to get your results.
+6.Click the search button to get your results.

 Additional tips on searching:

-1. If you are using a plus (+) or minus (-) search operator, note that there is a space before the operator, but no space between the operator and the search term.
+1. If you are using a minus sign (-) search operator, note that there is a space before the operator, but no space between the operator and the search term.

 2. If you get too many results: